 The Phoenix connector mating part number is "FMCD 1.5/8-ST-3.5" and the order number is 1738869.
-The figure below shows the 20-pin version of the connector for the RFBA.
+FIGURE 3 shows the 20-pin version of the connector for the RFBA.
 One mating connector is provided with the purchase of each RFBA.